 663 Sandpiper Avenue in New Smyrna Beach

-81 species were encountered during this year’s walks.
-The highest number encountered on any one of the walks was 46.
-The average number encountered was 38, a new high.
-The cumulative total of bird species encountered on the walks of 2009 through 2018 now stands at 130, with the addition of one new species: Yellow Warbler.
-Participants during those years came from 37 states, 5 Canadian provinces, and 4 other countries!!
+76 species were encountered during this year’s walks.
+The highest number encountered on any one of the walks was 45.
+The average number encountered was 35.
+I use the word “encountered” because some species were heard but not seen.
+The cumulative total of bird species encountered on the walks of 2009 thru 2019 now stands at 131, with the addition of one new species: Yellow-billed Cuckoo.
+Participants during those years came from 37 states, five Canadian provinces, and four other countries!

-As impressive as the numbers are, they do not reveal the excitement we experienced when we encountered an Eastern Screech-Owl on every one of the 14 walks – hearing it on 13 and seeing it on 12.
-Another day we saw 3 American Oystercatchers!
+As impressive as the numbers are, they do not reveal the excitement we experienced when we encountered an Eastern Screech-Owl on 12 of the 13 walks.

-I’d like to officially recognize the efforts of three birders who not only attend the walks regularly but make significant contributions to their success: David Baker, Roger Wykes, and Elza Phillips.
-In addition to finding birds for all to see, these three offer unique talent – Dave and Roger making the pertinent comments of experienced naturalists and Elza taking extra time to see that all participants, especially beginners, get to see each and every bird.
+Again, I’d like to officially recognize the efforts of three birders who not only attend the walks regularly, but make significant contributions to their success: David Baker, Roger Wykes, and Elza Phillips.
 The continuing success of our bird walks is due largely to these three.

-Every year, I thank MDC for their continuing sponsorship of these birding activities.
-This year, our tenth, we maintained high attendance and high enthusiasm for this endeavor and, again, extend thanks to the MDC.
+Every year, I thank the MDC for their sponsorship of these birding activities.
+This year, our eleventh, we maintained high attendance and high enthusiasm for this endeavor, and again extend thanks to the MDC.

 I am hopeful that the walks may continue next year, as I have truly enjoyed the experience and hope the MDC deems the endeavor worthwhile (we do!!!).